 The sign measures 18″ x 24″, and weighs a very hefty 57 pounds!

-The photo carousel above documents the stages of preparation and painting from the sign’s “lead paint chip dispenser” stage (sic, Ed Tapanes) to the finished product.
+The photo set above documents the stages of preparation and painting from the sign’s original condition (a “lead paint chip dispenser” as Ed Tapanes put it) to the shiny, restored product.
 To avoid any possible blunting of the edges of the letters, I elected not to blast the sign.
-I started with a wire brush to remove the loosest paint and rust, then applied Soy Gel stripper and removed as much paint as I could with a scraper and awl.
+I started with a wire brush to remove the loose paint and rust, then applied Soy Gel stripper and removed as much paint as I could with a scraper and awl.
 Once it was reasonably clean, I sprayed a few white coats, then used a sponge brush to apply the black to the raised characters, arrows and borders.
-Now it looks brand new, almost a century later!

 Onto the obvious question – Where exactly was this sign posted?